Irieo/MyWebPage/content/home/experience.md

     date_end: ''
     description: |2-

-      Since 03.2022, I have joined the [ENSYS @ TU Berlin](https://tub-ensys.github.io/) group as a research scientist.
+      Since early 2022, I joined the [ENSYS @ TU Berlin](https://tub-ensys.github.io/) group as a research scientist.
 We use methods from operations research and mathematical optimization researching the most cost-effective pathways to reduce greenhouse gas emissions in energy systems.
 Our group maintains the [PyPSA ecosystem](https://pypsa.org/#about) - an open-source python environment for state-of-the-art energy system modelling.

-      Currently, my work is mainly focused on the [24/7 Carbon-Free Energy by 2030](https://sustainability.google/progress/energy/) project, which is a research collaboration with Google.
+      In 2022-2024 my work was focused on the [24/7 Carbon-Free Energy by 2030](https://sustainability.google/progress/energy/) project, in a collaboration with Google.
+Project webpage -- [247cfe.github.io](https://irieo.github.io/247cfe.github.io/) -- tracks history of all work we did for this project.
+This research work is open and reproducible: [github.com/PyPSA/247-cfe](https://github.com/PyPSA/247-cfe)

-      Visit project webpage for detailed insights about our research: [https://irieo.github.io/247cfe.github.io/](https://irieo.github.io/247cfe.github.io/)
+      Since Q2 2024, I work on the [RESILIENT](https://resilient-project.github.io/) research project, financed by the public funds.
+The project aims to improve our abilities to plan energy infrastructure in a resilient way.

-      This research work is open and reproducible: [https://github.com/PyPSA/247-cfe](https://github.com/PyPSA/247-cfe)
+      Aside my research, I contribute to the [Green Deal Ukraїna](https://greendealukraina.org/) project that aims to set up a Think Tank that will provide modelling-based support for Ukrainian governmental institutions, policymakers, and society in rebuilding the Ukrainian economy and energy sector during and after this [terrible war](https://en.wikipedia.org/wiki/Russian_invasion_of_Ukraine).

   - title: Research fellow | Energy Systems Modelling lead
     company: Brandenburg University of Technology
     company_url: 'https://www.b-tu.de/en/fg-energiewirtschaft/'
     company_logo: